Innovation That Matters

-Today, every firm, organization, and investor is trying to navigate the changes that are now occurring.
+Every firm, organization, and investor is trying to navigate the changes that are occurring in the world today.
 What will be the new consumer behaviors and new business demands?
 What role will technology play?
 How will innovation and R&D change in the new environment?

 - the work at home economy